 You can also incentivize your organic attendees to generate even more natural buzz.
 It is in their best interest to get their friends to buy tickets to your event – events are always more fun when you know someone that’s going.

 To encourage social sharing, offer small discounts on ticket prices when attendees share to their networks.
 You can arm them with a promo code to accomplish this.

-4. Spend a little dough to increase engagement on Twitter
+4. Spend a little budget to increase engagement on Twitter